aodn-archive/DELETE_ME_go-go-duck/README.md

 }
 ```

-then the service can be called/test like this:
+then a job cab be requested like this:

 ```
-# Bring up a VM containing NetCDF command line dependencies
-vagrant up

-# Start the web-app
-grails run-app

-# Request a new Job
 curl -v --data @doc/example_job_request.json --header "Content-Type: application/json" http://localhost:8080/go-go-duck/job
 ```